Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 <img width="629" height="286" alt="4-diskmgmt" src="https://github.com/user-attachments/assets/6792282d-9ed4-4311-a4db-862ed1f934b4" />

 That is all you need for the Windows PC.
-From now on, the rest of the guide will focus on installing and configuring Mint Cinnamon Linux and Llama.cpp.
+From now on, the rest of the guide will focus on installing and configuring Mint Cinnamon Linux and Llama.cpp!

 # Downloading and installing Linux Mint